 → Cerveny Klastor museum - the most popular sacral building in Pieniny area.
 They say this monastery was built by a guy from Hungary as an atonement for his murders.
 He must have killed a lot of people!

 → Pump room in Szczawnica village - you get to try many different kinds of healing mineral water there.

 → "ABlandia" ropes course in Kroscienko - fun place both for children and adults seeking a bit of thrill.

 → "PKL Palenica" chairlift and gravity slide - if you don't like hiking, but appreciate a good landscape, take a ride on "PKL Palenica" chairlift.
 Like speed?
 Go for a nearby slide.

-The best accommodation in Pieniny we've found so far is Willa Przekop.
+The best accommodation near Pienin National Park we've found so far is Willa Przekop.
 The rooms were nice and clean and the hosts were very friendly.
-Added bonus was possibility of buying breakfast there, which I highly reccommed - the food was delicious!
+Added bonus was possibility of buying breakfast there, which I highly recommend - the food was delicious!

 You can book your stay in Willa Przekop here:

 If you're planning on staying in Krakow and prefer affordable accommodation in the Old Town, you might be interested in Pink Panther's Hostel.
 Relatively inexpensive, located in the center of Krakow Old Town.
 Breakfast is included.